Armando

 How to Pronounce Armando

 Our model has identified 3 different pronunciations for the name Armando.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 81.4% confident that Armando is pronounced as ahr-MAHN-doh.
-The next most likely pronunciation is AHR-MAHN-doh, at 9.3% confidence.
+Our model is 81.4% confident that Armando is pronounced as ahr-MAHN-doh, which has 3 syllables.
+The next most likely pronunciation is ahr-MUHN-doh, at 9.3% confidence, with 3 syllables.

 ahr-MAHN-doh (3 syllables)